-(b) When new lots are established using average lot size and not all potential lots are created in one subdivision, each remaining lot which meets or exceeds the minimum lot area requirement for the district shall be identified as such in writing on the subdivision plat.
-That restriction shall also be incorporated into the deed for the parcel by including on the deed the following provision: "This parcel may be subdivided into at most n lots, pursuant to § 260-20 of the Zoning Law of the Town of Woodstock," where n is the potential number of future additional lots calculated from the parent parcel in existence as of the date this Local Law was adopted~~DATE OF THIS AMENDMENT~~.
-Where there are two or more lots which are eligible for further subdivision, the number n shall be apportioned among said lots as desired by the applicant.
-The restriction(s) shall appear on the subdivision plat prior to signing by the Woodstock Planning Board and in the deed(s) prior to filing with the Ulster County Clerk.
-The subdivider shall issue new deeds for the newly created parcels and to have them recorded in the Ulster County Clerk's office after they have been reviewed and approved by the Planning Board's attorney.
+~~lots which may be created in a future subdivision, such that the total number of lots shall never exceed the number that would be created if the parcel were subdivided in compliance with the minimum lot area requirement for the district.
+The restriction(s) written on the map and in the deed(s) shall read "This parcel may not be subdivided.
+The maximum permitted subdivision has been done pursuant to § 260-20 of the Zoning Law of the Town of Woodstock" or "This parcel may be subdivided into at most n lots, pursuant to § 260-20 of the Zoning Law of the Town of Woodstock," where n is the potential number of future additional lots calculated above.~~ Where there are two or more lots which are eligible for further subdivision, the number n shall be apportioned among said lots as desired by the applicant.
+The restriction(s) shall appear on the subdivision plat map prior to signing by the Woodstock Planning Board and in the deed(s) prior to filing with the Ulster County Clerk.
+The subdivider issue new deeds for the newly created parcels and to have them recorded in the Ulster County Clerk's office after they have been reviewed and approved by the Planning Board's attorney.
 Copies of the recorded deeds shall thereafter be filed with the Planning Board Administrative Assistant.

-(4) As allotments are used up, the official subdivision plat map and register shall be updated to reflect these changes.
-All future plat maps shall also reflect this information.

-(5) The official subdivision plat map and register shall be maintained by the Planning Board Clerk upon final approval of each subdivision and copies made available for inspection by the public, landowners and others.
+- (4) As allotments are used up, the official subdivision plat map ~~parcel map~~ and register shall be updated to reflect these changes.
+All future plat maps shall also reflect this information. - (5) The official subdivision plat map and register shall be maintained by the Planning Board Clerk upon final approval of each subdivision and copies made available for inspection by the public, landowners and others.
 This register shall be referred to for all future inquiries related to proposed subdivisions to ensure for the correct density allotment.